Donate

 Benefit Cap

-How will I be paid Jobseeker’s Allowance?
+How will I be paid New Style Jobseeker’s Allowance?

-Jobseeker’s Allowance will be paid directly into your bank or building society account or through the Payment Exception Service if you are unable to open or manage one of these or a similar account.
+New Style Jobseeker’s Allowance will be paid directly into your bank or building society account or through the Payment Exception Service if you are unable to open or manage one of these or a similar account.

-Jobseeker’s Allowance is usually paid every two weeks.
+New Style Jobseeker’s Allowance is usually paid every two weeks.

 Sanctions

-There have been a number of changes to the rules about the conditions you have to meet in order to remain entitled to Jobseeker’s Allowance and the sanctions that can be imposed if you do not meet these conditions.
+There have been a number of changes to the rules about the conditions you have to meet in order to remain entitled to New Style Jobseeker’s Allowance and the sanctions that can be imposed if you do not meet these conditions.

 Please note: No sanction should be imposed if you can show good reason for your action that led to the sanction being considered.
 All decisions to apply a sanction can be appealed if you disagree.

-Jobseeker’s Allowance and other benefits
+New Style Jobseeker’s Allowance and other benefits

 Share